Pet chinchillas spend 23+ hours a day in their cage.

-Keep an eye on things, show love, and take the time to interact with your pet and you will not be in a situation to worry about loneliness, depression, and the side effects that come with that with your chinchilla.
+Keep an eye on things, show love, and take the time to interact with your pet and you will not be in a situation where you have to worry about loneliness, depression, and the side effects that come with that with your chinchilla.

 It is that simple.

-Now, before beginning the stage of this post where I begin to wrap it up, I want to touch on a heavily debated topic that directly correlates with chinchillas and loneliness.
+Now, before entering the stage of this post where I begin to wrap it up, I want to touch on a heavily debated topic that directly correlates with chinchillas and loneliness.

 Do Chinchillas Need Companions?

-Alright friends, here comes some hard truths and possibly even contradictions to what other fake or non-worthy websites publish on these topics.
+Alright friends, here come some hard truths and possibly even contradictions to what some other websites publish on these topics.
 Of course, those sites are usually run by someone who has never owned a chinchilla themselves.

 No, a chinchilla does not need a companion.